willdurand-edu/php-slides/src/extended/07_symfony2_validation.md

 # About Form Validation

 In the previous section, you learned how a form can be submitted with valid or invalid data.
-In Symfony2, **validation is applied to the underlying object**.
+In Symfony, **validation is applied to the underlying object**.

 In other words, the question isn't whether the "form" is valid, but whether the object is valid after the form has applied the submitted data to it.